 Isn’t that exactly the reason why you keep going back to make the purchase?

 In addition to making it easier for shoppers to make future purchases, an analytics platform also gives you plenty of data on your customers.
-The more the data, the better the personalization of your campaigns, and the higher are the conversions you get from them.
+The more the data, the better the personalization of your campaigns, and the higher are the conversions you get from personalized campaign.